-CHARLESTON, West Virginia — West Virginia's seasonally adjusted unemployment rate for April was 6.6 percent, the lowest it's been in four years.
+CHARLESTON, West Virginia — West Virginia's seasonally adjusted unemployment rate for May inched down to 6.2 percent.